Pastaza corydoras

-The Pastaza corydoras (Corydoras pastazensis) is a tropical freshwater fish belonging to the Corydoradinae sub-family of the family Callichthyidae.
-It originates in inland waters in South America, and is found in the Pastaza River basin in Ecuador.
-It is named for the river in which it is found.
+The Pastaza corydoras (Corydoras pastazensis) is a species of freshwater ray-finned fish belonging to the subfamily Corydoradinae, the corys, of the family Callichthyidae, the armoured catfishes.
+This species is found in the Amazon Basin of Colombia, Ecuador and Peru.

+This species was first formally described in 1963 by the American ichthyologist Stanley Howard Weitzman with its type locality given as the Río Conambo near the village of Conambo at, 1°55'S, 76°51'W in the River Tigre system, Pastaza, Ecuador.
+The specific name references the type locality.

 The fish will grow in length up to 6.1 cm.
-It lives in a tropical climate in water with a 6.0 – 8.0 pH, a water hardness of 2 – 25 dGH, and a temperature range of 22 – 26°C (72 – 79°F).
-It feeds on worms, benthic crustaceans, insects, and plant matter.
+It lives in a tropical climate in water with a 6.0 – 8.0 pH, a water hardness of 2 – 25 dGH, and a temperature range of 22–26 C. It feeds on worms, benthic crustaceans, insects, and plant matter.
 It lays eggs in dense vegetation and adults do not guard the eggs.

-The Pastaza corydoras is of commercial importance in the aquarium trade industry.
+The Pastaza corydoras is found in the aquarium trade industry.